Elkfox/shopify-node-app/docs/_documentation/mongo.md

 mongod
 {% endhighlight %}

 If you do not have Mongo installed the command will not be found.
-If you do you can go ahead to the Ngrok section.
+If you do you can go ahead to the <a href="#ngrok">Ngrok</a> section.

 Getting started with Mongo is simple click [here to find the instructions for your operating system](https://docs.mongodb.com/manual/administration/install-community/)